-Great Apple Watch apps to download right now
+Get the most out of your Apple Watch with these great apps

 1Password

-Already a great password manager, 1Password offers a great companion for its iPhone app on the Apple Watch.
+Already a great password manager, 1Password offers an equally superb companion for its watch app on the Apple Watch.
 While not a full-featured password manager on your wrist, 1Password for Apple Watch shows you the one-time login key for accounts that use two-factor authentication.
 If you do a lot of work with those types of accounts, 1Password is definitely an app you need to check out.

 Strava

-Strava is one of the best apps for tracking your workouts and helping you get on track to a healthy and active lifestyle.
+Strava is one of the best apps for tracking your workouts, helping you get on track to a healthy and active lifestyle.
 The Strava Apple Watch app is also a fantastic companion to have on-the-go.

 With Strava, you'll be able to track your runs, cycling rides, swims, and more.
 The Apple Watch app is standalone, so you don't even need to have your iPhone with you to track your activity with it.
-Information like distance and live pacing is recorded directly on the Watch and you'll see it as you go.
+Information like distance and live pacing is recorded directly on the watch and you'll see it as you go.
 Saving a workout is done with one button press, and everything will sync with your iPhone and Health once it's near it.

 Cheatsheet

 Can't remember the Wi-Fi password every time you need to give it to a guest?
 Or what hotel room you're staying in?
-Or security code to gain entry to a work building?
+Or that security code to gain entry to a work building?
 Sometimes you'll just need a Cheatsheet for those small details that can be hard to remember.

 Cheatsheet is a simple widget type of app where you can make a tiny list of quick notes, and then put those on your Apple Watch.
 You can view your notes normally through the Apple Watch app, or have them available at all times through the Apple Watch complication.
 Each note can be customized with an icon to make it easy to recognize quickly.
 Just make sure that you don't use it for highly sensitive information, like account login passwords, since this app has no security.